 The formative years: "A young pianist turns conductor"

-Born in Rio de Janeiro in 1969, Franco-Brazilian conductor, composer and pianist Maximianno Cobra started music lessons at 5.
-When he was 13, his piano teacher, Maria Jose Repsold, noticing her young pupil’s keen interest for composition, suggested he should study harmony and music analysis.
-He followed her advice and the course of his musical life veered quite naturally towards conducting and composition.
+Born in Rio de Janeiro in 1969, Franco-Brazilian Filmmaker and composer Maximianno Cobra started music lessons at 5.
+When he was 13, his piano teacher, Maria José Repsold, noticing her young pupil's keen interest for composition, his musical life veered quite naturally towards composition and conducting.

 In 1989, Maximianno Cobra made his Rio de Janeiro debut at the head of the Brazilian Philharmonic Orchestra.
-The all-Beethoven programme - Egmont Overture, 5th piano concerto (“Emperor”) and 5th symphony - featured pianist Nelson Freire as a soloist.
+The all-Beethoven program featured pianist Nelson Freire as a soloist.
 In the aftermath of this hugely successful concert, Maximianno Cobra was appointed music director of the Brazilian Philharmonic Orchestra, a position he held for five years.
 He was also invited to coach several opera workshops, focusing on training young professional opera singers for the stage.

 All along his formative years, Maximianno Cobra had attended theater and philosophy master-classes, two disciplines he considers to be his “second nature”.
 The works of Spinoza, Nietzsche and Deleuze forged his philosophical and political conscience.
 Discovering Shakespeare was - in his own words - “an existential upheaval”.
 As his knowledge of theater deepened, so grew his interest in Konstantin Stanislavsky’s Acting Method, a defining element in his own quest for artistic identity, with a decisive influence on his musical and theater activities, especially conducting and stage directing.